raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Stop motion animation

 Now that you have successfully taken individual photographs with your camera, it's time to try combining a series of still images to make a stop motion animation.

 1. **IMPORTANT** You must create a new folder to store your stills.
 In the terminal window, enter `mkdir animation`.
 1. Modify your code to add a loop to keep taking pictures every time the button is pressed:

     ```python
     import picamera
-    import RPi.GPIO as GPIO
+    from RPi import GPIO

+    button = 17

     GPIO.setmode(GPIO.BCM)
-    GPIO.setup(17, GPIO.IN, GPIO.PUD_UP)
+    GPIO.setup(button, GPIO.IN, GPIO.PUD_UP)

     with picamera.PiCamera() as camera:
         camera.start_preview()
         frame = 1
         while True:
-            GPIO.wait_for_edge(17, GPIO.FALLING)
+            GPIO.wait_for_edge(button, GPIO.FALLING)
             camera.capture('/home/pi/animation/frame%03d.jpg' % frame)
             frame += 1
         camera.stop_preview()